 Proportionality.
 As part of the fee design process it is necessary to ensure that fees only cover the proportional expansion costs caused by new development.
 The state statutes and aforementioned court decisions require a demonstration of proportionality.
-In this instance, by using existing infrastructure and service population, then requiring new development to pay fees at an amount scaled by the current level of service, proportionality is reasonably and fairly derived.
+In the case of the capital buy-in method, by using existing infrastructure and service population and requiring new development to pay fees at an amount scaled by the current level of service, proportionality is reasonably and fairly derived.

 Allocation by land use.
-The courts have indicated that all forms of development that have facility impacts (residential, industrial and commercial) must pay their fair share of expansion costs.
-If one land use is exempted from fees all other land uses have no reasonable expectation of seeing facility expansion completed.
-Quantification of current residential, commercial, industrial and related non-residential land uses is obtained from the county assessor's data.
+The courts have indicated that all forms of development that have facility impacts (residential and commercial) must pay their fair share of expansion costs.
+If one land use is exempted from fees, all other land uses have no reasonable expectation of seeing facility expansion completed.
+Quantification of current residential and commercial land uses is obtained from the county assessor's data.

 Use specificity.
 Impact fee systems vary in how precisely they differentiate between varying forms and size of residential development and varying uses of commercial buildings.
 Detailed non-residential use or other specificity is merited when there is there is compelling evidence that use or size variations reflect substantive difference in the demand for public services.
-The proposed fee structure for the District incorporates a two-tiered structure that differentiates between residential units and designates all commercial/industrial use as a single category assessed by the square foot.
+The proposed fee structure for BFRD differentiates between single family and multifamily residential units and differentiates non-residential as industrial/warehouse or commercial (retail, office, or other nonresdiential).
+Residential fees are presented as per-unit fees and nonresidential fees are presented by square foot.